Langdock/data-eng-challenge/README.md

 1. **Code**: your ingestion + warehouse + analytics, runnable with clear instructions (ideally `docker compose` or a short script) as git repo or zip.
-2. **A short writeup** (~1 page): how it works, why you chose the architecture, how freshness is maintained, what you'd do with more time, and any assumptions.
+2. **A short writeup** (~1 page): how it works, why you chose the architecture, how would you address scaling needs, how freshness is maintained, what you'd do with more time, and any assumptions.

 ---